Search FAQs

 -

 Do not take your child to test if they are ill.
-You scheduled your child’s test via the online application site, return to that site and schedule your child for another test date.
+If you scheduled your child’s test via the online application site, return to that site and schedule your child for another test date.
 If you are not able to reschedule, contact the Office of Access and Enrollment at 773-553-2060 to make alternate arrangements.
 (The Office of Access and Enrollment can be reached Monday through Friday, from 8:30 a.m. to 4:30 p.m.)

 -